ProjectSidewalk/sidewalk-data-analysis/R/stats_for_paper.md

 Here is the zone type distribution for the mturk study.
 We assigned each street in DC a zone type based on the zone in which one of its endpoints is located.
 We then assigned a zone type to each route as the plurality zone type among the streets on that route.
 The graph below compares the zone type distributions of the anon user routes, registered user routes, and all of DC for reference.

-NOTE: For regsitered and anon user routes below, it is the percentage of *routes* marked as that zone type.
+NOTE: For registered and anon user routes below, it is the percentage of *routes* marked as that zone type.
 But for All DC Streets, it is the percentage of *streets* in DC, since we don't have a set of "routes" that makes up DC.

 ![](stats_for_paper_files/figure-markdown_github/turk.zone.type.distribution.semantic-1.png)